 - 4 spring onions, finely sliced

 - 1/3 c chopped peanuts

 - lime, quartered

 - Combine the pork with the five spice, first measure of brown sugar, salt and pepper.
 Coat thoroughly and set aside for 10 minutes.

 - Heat oil.
 Fry lemongrass until fragrant (less than a minute), add pork and garlic and cook until the pork is browned.

-- Add soy sauce, water and brown sugar.
-Simmer, over and cook for approximately 1 hour (or until the pork is tender).
+- Add soy sauce, water and second measure of brown sugar.
+Simmer, cover and cook for approximately 1 hour (or until the pork is tender).
 Don’t let the liquid reduce too much; if it begins to look like it is running out, add some more water, sugar and soy sauce.

 - Once the pork is cooked, prepare the noodles.
 Pour boiling water over the noodles for five minutes (or until soft).
 Drain the water and add the mung beans to the noodles.